Axway/amplify-fusion-labs/apification/README.md

   ![HTTPS server connection](images/lab2-https-server-connection.png)
   * Close the connection sub tab and go back to the HTTP/S Server component in the integration, refresh the connection list and select the connection you have just created.
   * Enter `invoices` for the resource path and enter two Query Parameters: `status` and `currencycode` and press Save.
     > Note that the resource path must be unique for your tenant.
-Since you are most likely working in a shared environment, you may want to prefix the resource path with your initials to make it unique (e.g. lb_invoices) \
+Since you are most likely working in a shared environment, you may want to prefix the resource path with your initials to make it unique (e.g. XX_invoices) \
   ![HTTPS Server component](images/lab2-https-server-component.png)
     > Note that we still need to connect the response to the HTTP/S Server component but we'll do that shortly after we've defined the response variable
 * Click the `+` button to add a Database Select component and expand the bottom panel